mohan-balakrishnan/task-management/README.md

-# Task Management System - Build Issues Fixed! ✅
+# Task Management System - All Build Issues Fixed! ✅

-This version fixes the compilation and Docker build issues.
+This version fixes ALL compilation and Docker build issues.

 ## 🚀 Quick Start
 ```bash